Gogu Rădulescu: Downfall, prosecution, and death

-All members of this group subsequently faced trial for the crimes of economic sabotage and genocide; Rădulescu was held in Jilava prison alongside Niculescu-Mizil, with whom he reminisced about the Gheorghiu-Dej era.
+All members of this group subsequently faced trial for the crimes of economic sabotage and genocide; Rădulescu was held in Jilava Prison alongside Niculescu-Mizil, with whom he reminisced about the Gheorghiu-Dej era.
 Tudor Rădulescu, Gogu and Dorina's adoptive son, was also being investigated by FSN officials in January 1990: he had served as director at the Institute for Scientific Research and Technological Engineering, and had been accused by his colleagues of being an unqualified profiteer.
 The same month, Rădulescu Sr's arrest prompted a show of protest by thirty-four intellectuals who remembered him mainly as a disinterested protector of their class; signatories included Buzura, Manolescu, Ornea, Rusan, Radu Cosașu, Gabriel Dimisianu, Mircea Dinescu, Dan Grigore, Dan Hăulică, Ion Ianoși, Dan C. Mihăilescu, Alexandru Paleologu, Cristian Popișteanu, and Marin Sorescu.
 Granted a separate trial from the CPEx lot due to his poor health, Rădulescu had received a 90-day parole before 29 September, when he gave an interview to Adrian Păunescu in Totuși Iubirea magazine.
 By then, he had been evicted from his domicile, to accommodate General Ion Diamandescu, and had been taken in by another family.
 As argued by journalist Tudorel Urian, Rădulescu had been "forgotten and avoided by all those to whom he had once extended his hand."
 Rădulescu himself noted that Buzura, who had been included on the FSN panel, was the only friend who still reciprocated for favors provided during the communist era.

 As early as 1981, Rădulescu was being monitored by doctors for coronary artery disease, hypertension, and chronic bronchitis.
 In October 1990, he checked himself into Berceni's Marinescu Hospital, where he was diagnosed with eight separate conditions.
 He was heavily sedated and on antidepressants, making him unfit to stand trial.
 Buzura later clarified that this was a deliberate attempt to make Rădulescu look senile, but that the patient was actually becoming senile due to neglect.
 Cernescu records that he once drove Rădulescu for another visit to the prosecutor's office, as "the last image I have of him."
 His trial at Bucharest's military tribunal was suspended indefinitely on 6 December 1990, reportedly after Manolescu and Ornea had obtained a reprieve.
 Though not Jewish, he was taken in by a nursing home of the Jewish Communities Federation, in Bucureștii Noi; Manolescu and Ornea had arranged for his reception.
-He died in that facility, while under specialized care; according to Cernescu, he had spent his final days "with his mind gone, deserted by all, not even aware of where he was."
-Biographical sources only indicate the year of his death, namely 1991.
+He died on 24 May 1991 in that facility, while under specialized care; according to Cernescu, he had spent his final days "with his mind gone, deserted by all, not even aware of where he was."
 It is known that he was survived by his adoptive son and grandson, the latter of whom emigrated to France.